TurboVega/agon-vdp/src/src/otf_mode.md

 that it received (most likely from somewhere else on the screen).<br><br>
 There are 2 simple ways to be sure that every pixel is painted by at least 1 layer of paint.
-The first alternative is to create a text terminal primitive, or a custom tile map, that covers the entire screen.
-The terminal implies a tile map of characters in 8x8-pixel cells, totalling 100 columns across by 75 rows down.
-Every pixel on the screen is covered by a terminal primitive (at present there is no way to make it smaller; that is a future enhancement).
+The first alternative is to create a text terminal primitive, or a custom tile array, that covers the entire screen.
+The terminal, if full-screen, implies a tile array of characters in 8x8-pixel cells, totalling 100 columns across by 75 rows down.
+Every pixel on the screen is covered by such a terminal primitive (at present there is no way to make it smaller; that is a future enhancement).
 The second alternative is to create a solid rectangle primitive with the X/Y coordinates at (0, 0), a width of 800 pixels, and a height of 600 pixels.